noobavenger/wHACKiest_teamavalanche/README.md

 Use the sun button to toggle dark/light mode (Amazing workaround for that)

-Test user id has been created
+Test user id has been created \n
-user: Test
+user: Test \n
 pass: Test123

 you can register and login also!
 (Upcoming Feature)